jeng200/odin-project-landing-page/README.md

 # Odin-Project-Landing-Page
 This is a landing page project I developed for The Odin Project.
-Skills I utilized are CSS styling and responsive web design using Flexbox.
+Skills I utilized are HTML, CSS styling, and responsive web design using Flexbox.

+Live page is here: https://jeng200.github.io/odin-project-landing-page/

 Photo credits:
 1. puzzle-share-put-together-game-977236